Tech & Innovation

-Forget 6G: The Wireless Tech Poised to Make 5G Obsolete by 2026
+Forget 6G: The Wireless Tech Poised to Make 5G Obsolete

 media970 – Just a few years ago, 5G was the future.
 It promised ultra-fast connectivity, near-zero latency, and unprecedented possibilities in smart cities, autonomous vehicles, and immersive AR and VR.
 Governments raced to auction off spectrum.
 Telecom giants rolled out towers.
 Consumers bought tech poised 5G-ready devices in anticipation.